limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 That is what this adapter is for.

-It does not replace the atlas.
+It does not replace the Atlas.

-It makes the atlas operational.
+It makes the Atlas operational.